crankysparrow/computationalbio/README.md

-# A repo containing snippets of code useful for computational biologists
+# A repo containing useful code snippets for computational biologists

 @crankysparrow, with contributions from @bbitarello